These household items are worth stocking up on now in the final hours of Prime Day

 Windex Dissolve Concentrated Pods

 Just drop a pod of concentrated glass cleaner into the reusable spray bottle and add warm water.
 By doing this, you can reduce up to 94% of plastic waste with each refill.
 The kit comes with everything you need: a reusable spray bottle and three pods.
 This earth-saving product is currently available for 33% off.
-Sold by Amazon
+Sold by Amazon.
+SHOP NOW

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.